braddoeswebdev/summer-workshops/source/electronics/03-blinking.md

 * `digitalWrite(pin, value)`: tells a pin to turn on (`HIGH`) or off (`LOW`).
 * `delay(ms)`: tells the Teensy to wait for the specified number of miliseconds before continuing.

-And here's the code:
+No copying & pasting - type this in yourself!
+Here's the code:

 ~~~~
 void setup() {
-  // initialize the digital pin as an output.
   pinMode(13, OUTPUT);
 }

-// the loop routine runs over and over again forever:
 void loop() {
-  digitalWrite(13, HIGH);   // turn the LED on (HIGH is the voltage level)
-  delay(1000);               // wait for a second
-  digitalWrite(13, LOW);    // turn the LED off by making the voltage LOW
-  delay(1000);               // wait for a second
+  digitalWrite(13, HIGH);
+  delay(1000);
+  digitalWrite(13, LOW);
+  delay(1000);
 }
 ~~~~

 Our `setup` function just tells the Teensy to use pin 13 for output.
 The `loop` function tells it to turn pin 13 on, wait a second, turn it off, and wait a second - then the `loop` function starts again, turns pin 13 on, waits a second... on and on until we unplug it.
-Save your code somewhere, then hit the checkmark button in the upper-left to make sure your code is OK, then hit the arrow button to push your code to your Teensy.
+Make sure you have the semicolons - the `;`s at the end of the lines that need them!
+Save your code somewhere, then hit the checkmark button in the upper-left to make sure your code is OK, and then hit the arrow button to push your code to your Teensy.

 <div class="panel panel-primary">
 <div class="panel-heading">Before you continue, show this to one of the adult-y people</div>